Texas Commercial Fix and Flip Loans

 Unlike traditional loans, unsecured business finance loans require no collateral from the borrower.
 Much like a revolving line of consumer credit, unsecured business finance loans provide capital without having to commit assets.
-Although higher rates are typically involved, the burden of providing substantial collateral is eliminated, making it a great trade off for small businesses.
+Although higher rates are typically involved, the burden of providing substantial collateral is eliminated, making it a great trade-off for small businesses.

 High Approval Rates

-It’s certainly no secret banks are very risk averse and this is precisely why these institutions require not only collateral assets, but also, significant financial disclosure.
+It’s certainly no secret banks are very risk averse and this is precisely why these institutions require not only collateral assets but also, significant financial disclosure.
 Conversely, unsecured business finance loans are more easily accessible and do not have the various barriers to capital associated with traditional loans.

-Traditional commercial bank loan approval processing are notorious for their length of time.
+Traditional commercial bank loan approval processing is notorious for their length of time.
 It can take several weeks or months to receive approval.
 This is because all the paperwork must be evaluated and the collateral must be appraised.
 That takes a long time.
 But, unsecured business finance loans are different because there’s little paperwork involved and there is no need for collateral.